 Payment agreements will differ for each attorney, some ask that you pay installments, some offer a no win, no fee arrangement, and others will expect regular payments so make sure you are fully aware of theirs.

-There are many other questions people have when it comes to hiring an attorney for nursing home abuse cases as there is a huge element of trust that needs to be developed.
+There are many other questions people have when it comes to hiring an attorney for nursing home neglect or abuse cases as there is a huge element of trust that needs to be developed.

 There are a few other signs that you should look out for when trying to establish whether they’re going to be a good fit for your case.
 These could include: